Aune

 information is inside the tracksīs META

 flags anyways.
-These days mobile players abound, with an
+These days mobile players abound, with

-increasing trend towards high quality players beyond
+an increasing trend towards high quality players

-besides trading in fragile interface connectors, I
+questionable, besides trading in fragile interface

-opted for a desktop model.
+connectors, I opted for a desktop model.
 The best on price/performance ratio

 appeared to be the Aune X5s player that plays